betomoedano/react18-suspense-example/README.md

-# React Suspense Example wiht SWR
+# React Suspense Example with SWR

 ## This app is powered by Vite